configcat-labs/feature-flags-in-nextjs-sample/README.md

-`This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-# Sample Application for Implementing Feature Flags in Next.js via a Feature Flagging Service
+# Sample Application for Implementing Feature Flags in Next.js via the ConfigCat Feature Flagging Service

 This sample app is an implemention of a new feature in a Next.js application that enables you generate a random user profiles with every page load or reload.

-The feature is then connected to a feature flag to give us the perfect control needed to plan a feature release to our users.
+The feature is then connected to a feature flag to give us the control needed to plan a feature release to our users.

 ## Getting Started